Vida Cup Pros and Cons

 - It’s manufactured in Germany.
 It is unclear however whether it’s the entire cup that’s manufactured in Germany, or just the silicone itself.
 However, it looks exactly like the cheap menstrual cups you can see on Alibaba made in China.

-- The Amazon rating of 4.3/5 is very good, but it perhaps shouldn’t be entirely trusted.
+- The customer rating is very good, but it perhaps shouldn’t be entirely trusted.
 Many reviews seem fake.

 Vida Cup Cons:

 - There is a lack of real information.
 The company appears to not have an official website.

 - Some of the reviews online appear to be fake.